YouTube Video: Apache JMeter – Elements (A Glance)

 - Logic Controllers: Logic Controllers determine the execution order of the sampler or other child elements.

 - Samplers: Samplers allow JMeter to send specific types of requests to a server.
 They simulate a user request for a page from the target server.
-It is a kind of request generator (of the specific type) which server can understand.
+It is a kind of request generator (of a specific type) which server can understand.
 In Micro Focus LoadRunner term you can call it ‘Protocol’.

 - Config Elements: Configuration elements are useful to activate the initial set-up at the start of any test.
 During test initialization, respective values are assigned to or by them.
-They are used to set up defaults and variables which are used by Samplers and other elements during the test.
+They are used to set up defaults and variables used by Samplers and other elements during the test.

 - Pre-processors: A pre-processor element runs just before a sampler executes.
-They are often used to modify the settings of a Sample Request just before it runs, or to update variables that are not extracted from response text.
+They are often used to modify the settings of a Sample Request just before it runs or to update variables that are not extracted from response text.

 - Post-processors: A post-processor executes after a sampler finishes its execution.
 This element is useful to process the response data.
-The most important Postprocessor is Regular Expression Extractor.
+The most important Postprocessor is the Regular Expression Extractor.

 - Listener: A listener is a component that shows the results of the samples.
 Listener allows you to view and analyze the Sampler request and response in the form of tables, graphs, trees etc. You can also save results in a file and read saved results later.
 You can access the sampler result in an ongoing load/stress test without waiting until the test is completed (only in GUI mode).
 The listener can be global or local.

 - Non-Test Elements: These elements do not directly participate in the test execution, but have a significant contribution to JMeter scripting.
-HTTP(S) Test Script Recorder specially used to record the test script.
+HTTP(S) Test Script Recorder is specially used to record the test script.

-To understand and remember the parent-child relationship of JMeter element, refer to this article JMeter Element Relationship.
+To understand and remember the parent-child relationship of the JMeter element, refer to this article JMeter Element Relationship.